 The construction industry in particular has felt the effects of the skills crisis.
-According to the CITB’s Construction Skills Network report, the UK will need 158,000 additional construction workers to meet hiring demand over the next five years3.
+According to the CITB’s Construction Skills Network report, the UK will need 158,000 additional construction workers to meet hiring demand over the next five years.
 This is due to an ageing workforce, not enough new talent going into the industry and the overseas talent pool reducing due to Brexit uncertainties.

 One area in which untapped talent can be found is with ex-offenders, people who are quite often (rightly or wrongly) discriminated against when it comes to securing work.